cristian-hum/persistence-app/README.md

 # persistence-app
-learn to link to a SQL DB
+learn to link spring project to a SQL DB